Worldwide Children and Youth Effort on Track for 2020

 “We are thrilled with what we are learning and so excited in the future of this new initiative,” said Elder Rasband.
 “It focuses on what really matters, helping our children and youth discover their eternal identity and develop skills and talents unique to them.
 As the Church continues to grow and the world continues to change, the time is right for a simplified, personalized approach to helping children and youth.”

-Details about the global initiative for children and youth will be shared at ChildrenAndYouth.ChurchofJesusChrist.org as the implementation date approaches.
+Details about the global effort for children and youth will be shared at ChildrenAndYouth.ChurchofJesusChrist.org as the implementation date approaches.

 New resources for children and youth to build on home-centered, Church-supported principles